 “This body of work comes from a place of risk and continual revision.
 Painting feels easier now, not because it’s resolved, but because I’m more willing to let go of control.
 I’m interested in how painting holds the body - how it changes, resists, and carries memory over time.
 The process depends on being both in control and out of control.
 It comes from repetition, and from a mental and physical agility: staying limber, warm, and ready for anything.”

-Hannah Payne Art presents Spectral Interference a major solo exhibition by London-based painter Anna Liber Lewis at Saatchi Gallery, bringing together a new body of work that represents a rupture to her earlier grid-based works.
-The new works embrace abstraction as a site of risk, embodiment, and perceptual instability.
+Bringing together a body of work that marks a rupture from her earlier grid-based paintings, Spectral Interference embraces abstraction as a site of risk, embodiment and perceptual instability.

 Central to this new body of work is an interest in high-stakes painting - the ongoing tension between abstraction and figuration, structure and the body, control, and risk.
 Influenced by disparate artists such as Helen Frankenthaler and Carroll Dunham, Liber Lewis approaches abstraction as a physical, confronting act, where the mark carries memory, effort, and jeopardy.
 Gesture operates not as expressive excess but as a record of decision-making, endurance, and doubt.